Entropy Gauntlet / Entroopia kadalipp

-Zody Burke, Taylor “Tex” Tehan, Joonas Timmi, Lauri Raus
+Artists: Zody Burke, Taylor “Tex” Tehan, Joonas Timmi, Lauri Raus

 “There is nothing more mysterious than a TV set left on in an empty room ...
 Suddenly the TV reveals itself for what it really is: a video of another world, ultimately addressed to no one at all, delivering its images indifferently, indifferent to its own messages.
-You can easily imagine it still functioning after humanity has disappeared.” – Jean Baudrillard, America
+You can easily imagine it still functioning after humanity has disappeared.”

 A note from the artists...

 The roadside motel is a ubiquitous feature upon the sprawling face of the continental USA, but it is entirely absent in Estonia.
 It is taken for granted as a place where small tragedies may or may not occur.
 It is a location for repressed emotions to manifest due to its invisible status, despite its ubiquity in the flyover states.
-Within the Entropy Gauntlet, our aim is to engage with the surreality that permeates the line where memory and history interact, in an unexpected location in Tallinn; providing for the audience a simulacrum of a space that exists between destinations.
+Within the Entropy Gauntlet, our aim is to engage with the surreality that permeates the line where memory and history interact, in an unexpected location in Tallinn; creating a hauntological simulacrum of a space that exists between destinations.
 The poetic transmutations of culture that occur when countries on opposite sides of the globe mirror and refract one another are acutely fertile terrain for our work.